Community grieves two Berkeley High grads killed in fatal crash

 Shockwaves ran through the community in Berkeley after two young people lost their lives in a fatal collision on Tuesday afternoon.

-Ross Schultz, 20, and Dixie Lewis, 19, were killed in a head-on crash on Highway 89 near Truckee after their 2o14 Ford Fusion veered in front of a Freightliner truck headed the opposite direction.
+Ross Schultz, 20, and Dixie Lewis, 19, were killed in a head-on crash on Highway 89 near Truckee after their 2014 Ford Fusion veered in front of a Freightliner truck headed the opposite direction.
 Both were pronounced dead at the scene from the impact of the collision.

 Friends and community members grieved the loss of the two recent Berkeley High alumni online, sharing memories on social media and on a CaringBridge site set up by the Schultz family.